IdeaSpaceVR/Documentation/theme-configuration-file.md

 <a name="internationalization"></a>
-### Internationalization of a theme
+### Internationalization (i18n) of a theme

+Theme labels, description and help texts defined in the theme `config.php` file or any text in a theme template can be translated into other languages.

+First, let's focus how to internationalize the `config.php` file.

-Theme labels, description and help texts defined in the theme `config.php` file can be translated into other languages.
-In order to accomplish this we put all text in external language files inside the `lang` directory of the theme and we just use a unique key for each text in the `config.php` file.
+The first step is to put all text in external language files inside the `lang` directory of the theme and we just use a unique key for each text in the `config.php` file.
 Each of these keys reference a text inside a language file.
 We have one language file per language, for example one for english, one for german or french.

 If you switch the language for your IdeaSpaceVR installation (in Settings), the theme translations are shown according to the selected language when creating or editing a space.